 The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") requires that we provide our stockholders with the opportunity to vote to approve, on a nonbinding, advisory basis, the compensation of the named executive officers as disclosed in this proxy statement in accordance with the compensation disclosure rules of the SEC.
 This proposal, commonly known as a "say-on-pay" proposal, gives stockholders the opportunity to express their views on named executive officer compensation.
-As previously reported in the Current Report on Form 8-K that we filed with the SEC on June 5, 2017, the Board of Directors has determined that LTC will hold a nonbinding, advisory "say-on-pay" vote every year to approve named executive officer compensation.
+As previously reported in the Current Report on Form 8-K that we filed with the SEC on June 5, 2017, the Board has determined that LTC will hold a nonbinding, advisory "say-on-pay" vote every year to approve named executive officer compensation.

 As described in the Executive Compensation Discussion and Analysis ("CD&A") section of this proxy statement, we seek to align compensation of our executives with our overall performance as well as the individual performance of each executive.
-As noted in the CD&A section, our 2017 financial performance was characterized by growth in assets, revenues, and normalized funds from operations, as well as, increased liquidity.
-As also described in the CD&A section, our Annual Cash Bonus Incentive Plan provides for 50% of the bonus opportunity for participating executives to be based on achievement of performance goals.
+As noted in the CD&A section, our Annual Cash Bonus Incentive Plan provides for 50% of the bonus opportunity for participating executives to be based on achievement of performance goals.

 Our compensation programs are designed to attract and retain executives responsible for our company's success and are administered in the long-term interests of our company and our stockholders.
-In connection with services provided in 2017, approximately 60% of total named executive officer compensation was in the form of long-term incentive awards.
+In connection with services provided in 2018, approximately 56% of total named executive officer compensation was in the form of long-term incentive awards.

-Please see the CD&A (and in particular its "Executive Summary" on page 13) and the Summary Compensation Table sections of this proxy statement for further details regarding our executive compensation decisions for 2017 and how our compensation program for executives is structured to support and reward our annual and long-term financial performance as an organization.
+Please see the CD&A (and in particular its "Executive Summary" on page 14) and the Summary Compensation Table sections of this proxy statement for further details regarding our executive compensation decisions for 2018 and how our compensation program for executives is structured to support and reward our annual and long-term financial performance as an organization.